Telescopes

 So why all the telescopes?
 Surely you don’t need that many telescopes people say to me.
 Truth be told I probably don’t need them all but many do serve specific purposes.
 I like to think of it more as a telescope tool kit.
 What’s the best or most practical scope for observing a certain sky event or imaging an object.
 You get the idea.

 The 10″ Meade SN is my primary star party telescope.
-It’s fast optics and goto mount make it ideal for dark skies and sharing views of faint nebulae and galaxies.
-I really love the star rich, wide-field views this scope provides, and judging by the compliments party goers provide to me, so do they.
+Its fast optics and go-to mount make it ideal for dark skies and sharing views of faint nebulae and galaxies.
+I really love the star-rich, wide-field views this scope provides, and judging by the compliments party goers provide to me, so do they.

 Current amateur astronomy information such as points of interest and events in the night sky, star party dates, educational information, telescopes buying tips and much more.